-I have read and understand the Standards pledge that I will maintain the highest le 1 of which I am representing the Departme ent of Nursing.
+I have read and understand the Standards for Professional Behavior.
+I here pledge that I will maintain the highest level of professionalism in all setting of which I am representing the Department of Nursing.
 Student/Faculty/Staff Signature Date

 Appendix C Consent to and Permission for Drug Screening for Nursing Students, Faculty or Clinical Faculty